kevindoole/fredastaire/README.md

   `mocha ./tests/some-tests.js --ui fredastaire --require <your steps file>`

 ## Usage
-You need two things: mocha tests that call `given` and some step definitions.

 ### 1. Tests
 Just call `given('with some string')`.
 The string will be used to identify which step definition to call (more on that later).